Record $9.6B spending plan heads to New Mexico governor

 The budget proposal fulfills major initiatives sought by Lujan Grisham at the outset of a second term amid indications of faltering progress in public education in a state with high rates of childhood poverty.

-General-fund spending on early childhood education including home-visit counseling to parents of newborns would increase by nearly $135 million – a nearly 70 percent boost.
+General-fund spending on early childhood education, including home-visit counseling to parents of newborns, would increase by nearly $135 million – a nearly 70% boost.

 Taxpayers will spend $145 million to fund tuition-free college for in-state students for the coming fiscal year amid rising student enrollment – and rising tuition rates that are set by governor-appointed regents.
 For the first time, tuition-free college would become a standard part of the annual budget process and state spending obligations in future years.